Ecological Surveys and Assessments for Lizards

-Our ecologists have experience in undertaking reptile surveys where lizards have been found and well-practised with handling lizards as part of road, rail and development projects.
+Our ecologists have experience in undertaking reptile surveys and well-practised with handling lizards as part of road, rail and development projects.
 Surveys typically comprise 7 survey visits undertaken between April/May and September in suitable weather conditions and involve installing artificial refuges in the form of squares of bitumen felt or corrugated tin under which lizards congregate to warm up.
 If lizards are found to be present, mitigation solutions can include:

 - Installation of temporary or permanent reptile exclusion fencing this is often combined with translocating reptiles to an alternative site either off site or in a designated area on site

 - Habitat manipulation by way of reducing the habitat e.g. grassland to encourage reptiles to disperse to the boundaries or a designated site